1967 NHL expansion: Opposition

-Because of the inherent competitive imbalance, there was some support for the idea of placing the new teams in a completely separate division or conference, with a separate schedule for the first few seasons and then gradually integrating the new teams into the established NHL, much like the then-progressing AFL-NFL merger was being carried out.
+Because of the inherent competitive imbalance, there was some support for the idea of placing the new teams in a completely separate division or conference, with a separate schedule for the first few seasons and then gradually integrating the new teams into the established NHL, much like the then-progressing AFL–NFL merger was being carried out.
 Ultimately, the league partly implemented the idea by placing all six of the new teams in the new West Division.
 Alternative proposals included putting Detroit and Chicago in the West with Pittsburgh and Philadelphia going to the East.
 In a surprising concession, the league also agreed to implement a strictly divisional playoff bracket, meaning that four expansion teams would make the playoffs, and an expansion team was guaranteed a slot in the Stanley Cup Finals.

-Changes

-The new teams offered a big change to the league.
-After seeing virtually the same red/blue/black uniforms for over 20 years, purple, green, sky blue, and orange were introduced.
-Teams now regularly travelled between cities by air because of the distances involved; at the time, all of the Original Six cities had daily overnight passenger rail service between one another.